puppetlabs/puppet-docs/source/pe/3.0/console_auth.markdown

 _Read-Only Users_ can only view information on the console, but cannot perform any actions.
 In particular, read-only users are restricted from:

-* cloning resources in Live Management
-* accessing the Control Puppet tab in Live Management
+* accessing the Control Puppet tab in live management
-* accessing the Advanced Tasks tab in Live Management
+* accessing the Advanced Tasks tab in live management
-* accepting or rejecting changes to the baseline in Compliance
 * adding, editing, or removing nodes, groups, or classes

 _Read-Write Users_ have access to all parts of the console EXCEPT the user-management interface.
 Read-write users can interact with the console and use it to perform node management tasks.